 So how does the selection sort work?
-Selection sort breaks the input list in two parts, the sorted part which initially is empty, and the unsorted part, which initially contains the list of all elements.
-The algorithm then selects the minimum value of all the unsorted file and swaps it with the first unsorted value, and then increases the sorted part by one.
+Selection sort breaks the input list into two parts, the sorted part which initially is empty, and the unsorted part, which initially contains the list of all elements.
+The algorithm then selects the minimum value of all the unsorted elements and swaps it with the first unsorted value, and then increases the sorted part by one.

 def selection_sort(L): for i in range(len(L) - 1): min_index = argmin(L[i:]) L[i], L[min_index] = L[min_index], L[i]

 In the above pseudocode,

 argmin() is a function that returns the index of the minimum value.
 The algorithm uses a variable